 It is Friday, and Mr. Adams is seen in your Nurse Sick Call after submitting a sick call request that stated he had “water bumps” all over his right leg that were getting worse.
 They are also very itchy.
 He is afraid that he has caught a flesh-eating bacteria.
-When he arrived in the clinic you see that he has wrapped toilet paper all around her right shin/lower leg.
+When he arrived in the clinic you see that he has wrapped toilet paper all around his right shin/lower leg.
 It appeared that the toilet paper was wet in some areas and had what looked like dry yellowish areas of past exudate.
 What other information do you need from Mr. Adams?

 When did the bumps first appear and have they changed/worsened since then?

 They came around Tuesday night (3 days ago) and they have gotten “watery” but have not spread.
 They are more itchy now than they were before, but he thinks it is because all he is doing is thinking about them being a serious disease.

 What did you do on Tuesday?
 Anything unusual?

 Mr. Adams tells you that it was a regular work day for him.
 You ask what he does for a job and he replies that he is on outside detail on the road crew.

 What have you done, if anything, to take care of the rash?